lszhou/ext2Test/README.md

+##DOCUMENTS##

-**This package includes the following implementations and programs in order to test the Linux ext2 file system. **
+This package includes the following implementations and programs in order to test the Linux ext2 file system.

 - Write 1GB of data to a single new file (data.txt).